Amanita gemmata: Similar species

-There are numerous species in North America that resemble A. pantherina.
+There are numerous species in North America that resemble A. gemmata.
 In 2005, mycologist Rod Tulloss described Amanita aprica, a species that has been confused with A. gemmata several times in the past.
 According to mycologists Pierre Neville and Serge Poumarat, the Mediterranean species A. amici (synonymous with A. gemmata f. amici) is similar in appearance to A. gemmata but is larger.
 According to Tulloss however, their measurements of the cap and stem dimensions of A. amici fell within the range expected for A. gemmata, and for this reason, the two taxa should be considered conspecific.
 Neville and Poumarat suggest that the name A. gemmata still persists for Mediterranean collections because of its frequent historical misapplication to the native Italian species A. gioiosa, which had not been described as a distinct species until 2004.
 A. orientigemmata, a mushroom ranging from Japan to China, is a lookalike, but has clamps, unlike A. gemmata.
 Other differences between the two species include the slightly smaller spores of A. orientigemmata, and differences in the microstructure of the cap warts.

+It is often confused with various other European species, resembling the false death cap, tawny grisette and panther cap mushrooms.
+Its cap is brighter in color than the former, and more yellow than the latter two.

+Habitat and distribution

+The fungus favours sandy and slightly acidic soils, and is often found in association with Norway Spruce (Picea abies).
+The mushroom grows either singly, scattered, or in groups in coniferousand mixed forests, especially along paths and roads.